 - may not change the employee’s rate of pay or any other condition of employment, such as hours of work or benefits

-- must pay the employee all the wages he/she is entitled to receive at the end of the pay period in which the final wages were earned)
+- must pay the employee all the wages they are entitled to receive (within 5 working days after the end of the pay period in which the final wages were earned)

 - must pay accumulated vacation pay within 10 days after the employment ends

 Periods of Employment

 An employee’s period of employment (how long he/she worked) at one workplace may have been broken because he/she was laid off, suspended, or fired.

 This is important to know if he/she is about to resign and has to decide whether to give his/her employer one or two weeks’ notice.

 The Labour Standards Code states that an employee’s period of employment is considered unbroken unless it is broken: